 Take the time to reach out to someone you met in a networking context, and use what you learned as the bridge to nurture the relationship.
 With job interviews, use the key points you recorded as the basis for your thank you letters.
 In both situations, you get to demonstrate that you were giving the other person your full attention.

 One side of the conversation is speaking.
 The other side, also critical for job search, is listening.
 Introverts can be very, very good at listening, naturally.
-Use good listening skills to build relationships and gather information that can help your job search.
+Use good active listening skills to build relationships and gather information that can help your job search.

 More Information About Job Networking